SLM Corporation (SLM) Shares Down Despite Recent Market Volatility

-SLM Corporation (NASDAQ: SLM)’s stock price has decreased by -0.91 compared to its previous closing price of 14.25.
-However, the company has seen a -1.88% decrease in its stock price over the last five trading sessions.
+SLM Corporation (NASDAQ: SLM)’s stock price has decreased by -4.60 compared to its previous closing price of 12.84.
+Despite this, the company has seen a loss of -13.24% in its stock price over the last five trading days.

 Is It Worth Investing in SLM Corporation (NASDAQ: SLM) Right Now?

-SLM Corporation (NASDAQ: SLM) has a price-to-earnings ratio that is above its average at 8.31x. and a 36-month beta value of 1.24.
-Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 1 as “sell.”
+SLM Corporation (NASDAQ: SLM) has a higher price-to-earnings ratio of 7.21x compared to its average ratio, and the 36-month beta value for SLM is at 1.25.
+Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 as “hold,” and 1 as “sell.”

 Sponsored

-The average price predicted for SLM Corporation (SLM) by analysts is $17.62, which is $3.63 above the current market price.
-The public float for SLM is 238.68M, and at present, short sellers hold a 2.48% of that float.
-On March 07, 2023, the average trading volume of SLM was 1.88M shares.
+The average price suggested by analysts for SLM is $17.62, which is $5.5 above the current market price.
+The public float for SLM is 238.68M, and currently, shorts hold a 2.32% of that float.
+The average trading volume for SLM on March 14, 2023 was 1.99M shares.

 SLM’s Market Performance

-SLM stock saw a decrease of -1.88% in the past week, with a monthly decline of -4.59% and a quarterly a decrease of -18.43%.
-The volatility ratio for the week is 2.24%, and the volatility levels for the last 30 days are 2.66% for SLM Corporation (SLM).
-The simple moving average for the last 20 days is -4.57% for SLM stock, with a simple moving average of -12.76% for the last 200 days.
+The stock of SLM Corporation (SLM) has seen a -13.24% decrease in the past week, with a -19.25% drop in the past month, and a -26.43% fall in the past quarter.
+The volatility ratio for the week is 4.99%, and the volatility levels for the past 30 days are at 2.81% for SLM.
+The simple moving average for the last 20 days is -14.76% for SLM stock, with a simple moving average of -23.86% for the last 200 days.

 Analysts’ Opinion of SLM